⚡ Quick Answer

 A useful README should explain what the project does, the stack used, how to run it, and what problem it solves.

-- Problem statement
+- Problem statement & live demo link

-- Setup steps
+- Detailed local setup steps

-Show real thinking, not only code quantity
+Show real thinking, not only green commit grids

 Connect GitHub with your resume